 Our clinical model of care addresses the underlying causes of mental health and co-occurring disorders.
 Teens work with credentialed mental healthcare experts to heal the trauma and attachment wounds that catalyze anxiety, depression, and maladaptive behaviors like self-harm and eating disorders.

 Research finds that longer-term care (at least 90 days of treatment) is necessary to make lasting positive change.
 Therefore, our treatment centers in Virginia provide strengths-based academic programming for teens, so they don’t fall behind in school while receiving the mental health treatment they need.
 At our residential treatment in Virginia, clients’ schedules include time in the classroom and studying life skills, in addition to individual, family, and group therapy sessions.
-Moreover, our campus is located in a beautiful natural setting, and outdoor activities with trained and licensed therapists are an essential aspect of the treatment experience.
+Moreover, our campus is located in a beautiful natural setting, and therapeutic outdoor activities are an essential aspect of the treatment experience.

 The Most Important Components of Mental Healthcare at Newport Academy